cdudek/cdudek/README.md

 ## 5. What You Might Notice About Me:
 - **Deep Thinker**: Being analytical often means diving deep into thought.
 This focus is part of my process.
+- **Emotion Meets Logic**: As an INTP, while I am deeply logical and analytical, I recognize the value of emotional intelligence in team dynamics and decision-making.
+I often engage in introspective analysis to understand my emotions and those of others.
+Although I may not always wear my emotions on my sleeve, I'm continuously striving to integrate emotional insights with logical reasoning for a well-rounded perspective.
 - **Data-Driven Decision Maker**: I strongly rely on facts, data, and empirical evidence when making decisions.
 While intuition and gut-feel play a role, I prioritize objective information to guide the way forward.
 - **Perceived Arrogance**: Sometimes, my directness or analytical approach might come off as arrogant.
 Please know this is never intentional; it's just my commitment to the task.

 ## 6. How I Handle Conflict:
 - **Objective Analysis**: Issues are approached by examining facts and understanding the root causes.
 - **Open Dialogue**: Different perspectives enrich our solutions.
 Open, transparent discussions pave the way forward.
+- **Clarity**: Ambiguity and misinformation can be sources of frustration.
+I value clarity and will often ask questions to ensure I fully understand all perspectives and to clear up any misconceptions.
+- **Solution-Oriented**: Once I have all the necessary information, my focus shifts to problem-solving.
+I'm interested in finding the most efficient and logical solutions to conflicts, and I value input from the team to reach the best resolution.

 ## 7. Feedback & Growth:
 - **Commitment to Support**: High expectations come with a commitment to helping everyone succeed.
 Our growth is interlinked.